 GPC no longer recognizes the practice formerly known as “Instructor-Initiated Withdrawals,” except for automatic withdrawals resulting from co- and pre-requisite violations in English as a Second Language courses and Drops for Non-Attendance (No Show).

 - Science co-requisites (withdrawal from either lecture or lab will necessitate automatic withdrawal from the co-requisite in BIOL, CHEM, PHYS.)

-Students enrolled in both required Learning Support courses (those numbered below 1000) or English as a Second Language courses (those beginning with ENSL prefix) AND collegiate level (1000 or 2000-level) courses must adhere to published attendance policies for Learning Support and/or English as a Second Language courses in order to remain enrolled in their collegiate level courses.
-Any student who violates the published attendance policy of a required Learning Support course in English or reading or English as a Second Language course before midterm will be automatically withdrawn with a grade of “W” from that course, along with all collegiate level (1000 or 2000-level) courses in which that student is concurrently enrolled.
+Students enrolled in both required Learning Support courses (those numbered below 1000) or English as a Second Language courses (those beginning with ENSL prefix) AND collegiate level (1000 or 2000-level) courses must adhere to published attendance policies for Learning Support courses or English as a Second Language courses in order to remain enrolled in their courses.
+Any student who violates the published attendance policy of a required Learning Support course in English or reading or English as a Second Language course before midterm will be automatically withdrawn with a grade of “W” from that course.
+English as a Second Language students withdrawn in this way will also be withdrawal from all collegiate level (1000 or 2000-level) courses in which that student is concurrently enrolled.

 Students Attending on Student Visas

 A student attending GPC on an F-1 (student) Visa/Status may not withdraw from any class unless (a) the student will still remain registered full-time (12 credit hours) for courses following the withdrawal, or (b) the student receives permission from an advisor in the International Student Admissions and Advising office.